High order paracontrolled calculus: Continuity results

 \subsection{Boundedness of commutators/correctors}

-We start by looking at the case of the operators {\sf T} and {\sf R}.
-We do not emphasize in the next statement the choice of parameter $\kappa$ in the time weight; This has no consequence on the use of these continuity results for the study of singular PDEs as Schauder estimates in weighted spaces happens to be crucial only to deal with the terms from the enhancement of the noise, not for all the well-defined terms builts from correctors and their iterates.
+We start by looking at the case of the swap and merging operators {\sf S} and {\sf R}.
+We do not emphasize in the next statement the choice of parameter $\kappa$ in the time weight.
+This has no consequence on the use of these continuity results for the study of singular PDEs, as we only use Schauder estimates in weighted spaces to deal with the terms from the enhancement of the noise in the study of the linear (PAM) equation, not for all the well-defined terms builts from the corrector, commutator and their iterates.

-\begin{prop} {\it \begin{itemize} \item[$\bullet$] Let $\alpha,\beta,\gamma$ be H\"older regularity exponents with $\alpha\in(-3,3), \beta\in(0,1)$ and $\gamma\in (-\infty,0)$.
+\begin{prop} {\it \begin{itemize} \item[$\bullet$] Let $\alpha,\beta,\gamma$ be H\"older regularity exponents with $\gamma\in(-3,3), \beta\in(0,1)$ and $\alpha\in (-\infty,0)$.
 Then if

 we have